ttoran/ICSV31-AI-Challenge/README.md

 Figure 3: Faults of drone type B. (a) propeller cut, (b) dented motor cap (red circle indicates dented part)

 ### Noise addition
 To simulate real-flight conditions, drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of -5 to 5 dB.
-The background noise consists of recordings from three distinct outdoor locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise recorded in a real factory environment.
+The background noise consists of recordings from three distinct outdoor locations (ponds, hills, and gates), as well as [DEMAND Noise](https://zenodo.org/record/1227121), which includes noise from the park, town square, and traffic intersection environments.

 ![Figure4](figures/backgrounds.png)
 Figure 4: Three different spots on the university campus chosen for background noise recording: (a) pond, (b) hill, and (c) gate.